-In order to fulfil the BCI Mandate in every community we develop, we will engage with community leaders to accommodate local practices and problem-solving processes to define, map and optimise community management capacity, to inspire support for our common cause and to help accomplish our objectives in our partner countries.
+In order to fulfil the BCI Mandate in every community we develop, we engage with community leaders to accommodate local practices and problem-solving processes to define, map and optimise community management capacity, to inspire support for our common cause and to help accomplish our objectives in our partner countries.

-Community benefit will always be at the core of all our endeavours with local workforce training and employment programs, selection of contractors, local consultants, logistics and other service providers.
+Community benefit is always at the core of all our endeavours with local workforce training and employment programs, selection of contractors, local consultants, logistics and other service providers.
 We attach the utmost importance to the people, to their day-to-day needs, social structures and cultural traditions.
 Projects in the past that have not adopted this approach, have been less than effective.